Warning: I am challenging your assumptions. These concepts may haunt you the rest of your life.

 Knowledge:

 Knowledge is built on theory, prediction and operational definitions.
 Knowledge is not information, data, nor experience.
-A simple tool to help us acquire it: The deceptively simple PDSA:
+A science-based tool to help us acquire it: The deceptively simple PDSA:

 Creating a never-ending cycle for continual learning and improvement.